 I see.

-This well, I see the difference.
+This, well, I see the difference.

-In what I thought you were talking about people about to lose their houses, let them keep the house with some government action.
+I thought you were talking about people about to lose their houses, let them keep the house with some government action.

-Uh what you want to do is spur economic activity by having people buy the four closed houses.
+What you want to do is spur economic activity by having people buy the foreclosed houses and making it easier to do so.

 Right.